Stress Eating

 5. Transform your relationship with food.

-Nourishment, how you eat to sustain your energy and satisfaction is the key ingredient to permanently stop mindless stress eating – it’s not what, but how.
+Nourishment, how you eat to sustain your energy and satisfaction, is the key ingredient to stop mindless stress eating permanently – it’s not what, but how.

 A change in mindset can give you the calm you need to stop being led by impulse.
 It also stops the feelings of self-betrayal, body shame, overwhelm, and just plain not feeling good.